Everything You Need to Know About Wedding Boudoir Photography

 What should I wear?

-The most important thing -- choose outfits that make you feel sexy.
+The most important thing—choose outfits that make you feel confident and sexy.
 A good rule of thumb: Bring something white, something black, and something in a bright color so you can mix and match.
 A corset will create sexy curves.
 In addition to lingerie, don't forget shoes, jewelry, and that engagement ring.

 Should I bring anyone along?